Accessible Communities Advisory Committee

 Application forms may be obtained here or at the Columbia County Commissioners’ Office, 311 E. Main Street, Dayton, or by calling the Commissioners’ Office at (509) 382-4542.
 Interested persons are encouraged to call or email (email@example.com) with any questions regarding these openings.
 If you need assistance with the application, an interpreter, or material in an alternative format, please contact Cindy Wolski at firstname.lastname@example.org or (509) 524-2939.

-Completed applications must be returned to the county commissioners’ office by Friday, June 11, 2021 to be considered for the first round of applicant selection.
+Completed applications must be returned to the county commissioners’ office to be considered for the first round of applicant selection.
 There will be a rolling application period until all positions are filled.
 Applications may be dropped off, mailed, or emailed.
 As a part of the selection process, applicants may expect to be interviewed.
 The Board of County Commissioners will make final decisions regarding appointments to the Accessible Communities Advisory Committee.